 MPavilion is designed as a civic space, and we love hearing your ideas for events.
-For the third year running, we’ve invited the public to submit expressions of interest for the MPavilion program.
-Expressions of interest are now closed—we couldn’t be more excited about what’s in store for the 2019/20 season.
+For the sixth year running, we will invite the public to submit expressions of interest for the MPavilion program.
+Expressions of interest for the 2022 season are now closed.

 How do I find information about past events?

-Missed something, or just want to dig into the many great talks and discussions from MPavilion’s past?
-Our podcast library contains a huge number of recorded events spanning right back to the first MPavilion in 2014, also available on the MPavilion podcast, which you can find on iTunes—perfect for educational purposes or your daily commute.
-You can also browse our previous event programs at each of their dedicated archival websites: MPavilion 2018, MPavilion 2017, MPavilion 2016, MPavilion 2015 and MPavilion 2014.
+The recordings are available on the MPavilion podcast, which you can find on iTunes—perfect for educational purposes or your daily commute.
+You can also browse our previous event programs at each of their dedicated archival websites: MPavilion 2021, MPavilion 2020, MPavilion 2019 , MPavilion 2018, MPavilion 2017, MPavilion 2016, MPavilion 2015 and MPavilion 2014.

 I’d like to know more about the Naomi Milgrom Foundation.

-MPavilion is initiated and commissioned by the Naomi Milgrom Foundation with support from the City of Melbourne, State Government of Victoria through Creative Victoria and Development Victoria, and ANZ.
+MPavilion is initiated and commissioned by the Naomi Milgrom Foundation with support from the City of Melbourne, State Government of Victoria through Creative Victoria and Development Victoria.
 For more information about the Foundation and its work, please visit naomimilgromfoundation.org.

 What is the Living Cities Forum?

 The Living Cities Forum is MPavilion’s sister event and is an initiative of the Naomi Milgrom Foundation.
 The annual day-long Forum explores the role of design, planning and architecture in shaping our society.
-In 2019, the Living Cities Forum expanded to be held in Melbourne and Sydney, with MPavilion 2019 architect Glenn Murcutt AO as a keynote speaker along with a line-up of internationally celebrated architects, designers and urban thinkers.
 For more info and to sign up to receive news about next year’s forum, head to the Living Cities Forum website.